-Colabs that Helped Make the Converse Chuck Taylor More Relevant Than Ever
+Colabs that Made the Converse Chuck Taylor More Relevant Than Ever

-Technical performance kicks made the transition from the courts and the tracks to the sidewalks long ago, and the Chuck Taylor was at the forefront of the casual sneaker movement.
+Technical performance kicks made the transition from the courts and the tracks to the sidewalks long ago, and the Chuck Taylor was at the forefront of that transition.
+First introduced in the 1917 as the Non-Skid before being renamed the All Star, the iconic sneaker was further refined when American semi-professional basketballer Chuck Taylor asked Converse to redesign its signature offering for more support and flexibility.

 The Chuck took this move away from the court in its stride, as Converse lightened the load of the design with a thinner, more flexible sole, and a lighter canvas build that was perfect for everyday wear.
 The kicks quickly became an off-court staple, and the rest is history.